shantlr/compose-reducer/README.md

     setValue(
       (state, action) => ['entities', action.id], // dynamically compute path
-      // if value resolver is not provided, action will be used as action ),
+      // if value resolver is not provided, action will be used as value ),

     // we also push each entity id into 'ids' field